 Can You Make a Charcuterie Board Ahead of Time?

-Yes, you can make a charcuterie board ahead of time.
-If you serve it within a couple of hours, charcuterie should be stored in a cool, dry place.
-If you are holding it for longer, I recommend wrapping it tightly in plastic wrap or aluminum foil and placing it in the refrigerator.
+You can make a charcuterie board ahead of time.
+If you serve it within a few hours, charcuterie should be stored in a cool, dry place.
+If you hold it longer, I recommend wrapping it tightly in plastic wrap or aluminum foil and placing it in the refrigerator.

 Can You Freeze Charcuterie?

-Yes, you can freeze charcuterie.
+You can freeze charcuterie.
 Wrap it tightly in plastic wrap before freezing.
-When you are ready to eat it, thaw it in the refrigerator overnight.
+Thaw it in the refrigerator overnight when you are ready to eat it.

 Should Charcuterie Be Served Cold?

-Yes, charcuterie should be served cold or lightly chilled .
+Charcuterie should be served cold or lightly chilled.
 The colder temperature will help to maintain the flavor and texture of the cured charcuterie meats and soft cheeses.